andreasabel/agda-scope/notes/agdaShadowing.md

 ```
 -->

-A bit debatable is the permission to shadow a public import via a
+Slightly debatable is the permission to shadow a public import via a
 private definition:

 ```agda